-I'm buying my first flat in Corbridge with a mortgage from Birmingham Midshires.
-The sellers refused to reduce the price so I negotiated 6k of additionals instead.
-The house builders rep advised me not to tell my lawyer about this extras as it could affect my loan with the bank.
+I am purchasing a new build house in Corbridge with a mortgage from TSB.
+The developers would not move on the amount so I negotiated £7000 of extras instead.
+The property agent advised me not reveal to my lawyer about this side-deal as it could put at risk my mortgage with TSB.
 Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.